segunfamisa/BaseAppTemplate/README.md

 ##Todo
 1. Add Usage
-2. Implement MVP Architecture
-3. Add testing templates
+2. Add testing templates
-4. Write AndroidStudio/IntelliJ template to automatically crate this, with the correct package name
+3. Write AndroidStudio/IntelliJ template to automatically crate this, with the correct package name